hernanmd/Territorial/Territorial.md

 - If the data source contains files to be imported (such as CSV, XML, etc.), create a directory (for example RESOURCE_DIRECTORY_NAME) under the Territorial datasets directory (currently named "territorial_files") and place the data files into such created directory.
 - Create a new package prefixed TerritorialData-??? where ??? is the new package name.
-- Locate or create a TerritorialData subclass, that class will be used to access the resource and will provide the importing behavior and raw accessing to the data, for example in the form of OrderedCollection, Dictionary or Set.
+- Locate or create a TerritorialDataProvider subclass, that class will be used to access the resource and will provide the importing behavior and raw accessing to the data, for example in the form of OrderedCollection, Dictionary or Set.
 - Create a method named #myResourceFilename answering the name of the file containing the resource.
 - Create an importer method using the following template: